 Frequently Asked Questions About Mexican Rompope

-What is Rompope?
+What is Rompope made of?

-A basic recipe for Rompope includes milk, egg yolks, sugar, cinnamon, baking soda, and some sort of alcohol.
+A basic recipe for Rompope includes milk, egg yolks, sugar, cinnamon, baking soda, and Rum or some sort of alcohol.
 The different flavorings are nutmeg, vanilla, almonds, pecans, orange blossom water, clove, pine nuts, and even pistachios.

 How long does this drink last in the refrigerator?